jesus-torres1/CSM-AI/README.md

 2. Ensure you have the necessary APIs and keys for OpenAI and Hugging Face.

-3. Make sure you have installed on your computer the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) program
+3. Make sure you have installed on your system the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) program

 Running the App